-Housing Affordability Indicators Northern British Columbia 2020
+Housing Affordability Indicators Northern British Columbia 2022

-April 2021
+BC Northern Real Estate Board Rory Conroy, B.Comm.

+May 2023

+Prepared for:

+Author:

 Housing Affordability in Northern BC

 Home ownership in most of northern British Columbia remains very affordable, especially when compared with the Vancouver region.
-The aggregate Housing Affordability Indicator (HAI) for northern BC for 2020 is 26.1%, a 1.4 percentage point decrease over the 2019 HAI.
-Despite a trend towards greater affordability in the lower mainland, the affordability of home ownership in northern BC is exceptionally favourable when compared with 103.3% for the Vancouver Area.
+The aggregate Housing Affordability Indicator (HAI) for northern BC for 2022 is greater than 30% for the first time, checking in at 31.6%, a 13.2 percentage point increase over the 2021 HAI.
+Despite a trend towards greater affordability in the lower mainland, the affordability of home ownership in northern BC is exceptionally favourable when compared with 124.2% for the Vancouver Area.

 Affordability by community

-Affordability improved in 2020 in most northern BC communities.
-However, Prince Rupert, Smithers and Williams Lake all recorded a slight worsening in affordability.
-Kitimat (-18.8%), Terrace (-11.3%), and Fort St. John (-10.9%) recorded the largest affordability improvements, largely due to flat or depressed house prices.
+Affordability worsened in 2022 for a second consecutive year in all measured northern BC communities.
+Prince George, 100 Mile House, Quesnel, Smithers, and Williams Lake all recorded significant deterioration, with affordability worsening by more than 10%.
+Kitimat recorded the smallest reduction in affordability at just 2.8%.
 In terms of home ownership, 100 Mile House remains the least affordable community in northern BC.
-In 2020 the HAI for 100 Mile House was 45.5%.
-This is the chiefly result of median household income in 100 Mile House being markedly lower than that of other communities in Northern British Columbia.
+In 2022 the HAI for 100 Mile House was 61.6%.
+The major factor for this result continues to be median household income; 100 Mile House being markedly lower in that measure than other communities in Northern British Columbia.

-Fort St. John remains the only community in Northern BC reporting steady improvements in affordability over the reference period.
-Fort St. John recorded the most affordable HAI (19.2%) in Northern BC in 2020.
-This is largely due to a persistent drop in house prices over the period 2016 to 2020.
+Even with affordability worsening by 8.3%, Fort St. John again recorded the most affordable HAI (21.2%) in Northern BC in 2022 as it did in 2021 and 2020.
+This is largely due to slower growth in house prices than most other communities in the region.

 The role of house prices

 The HAI depends on both income and costs.
 Those communities with high median family incomes will, for a given set of costs, reflect a better (more affordable) HAI.
-Historically, the largest cost contributor to annual changes in affordability has been house prices, and this trend continues for 2020.
-Mortgage costs, which are based on house prices and interest rates, tend to comprise between 70% and 80% of the costs included in the HAI.
+Historically, the largest cost contributor to annual changes in affordability has been house prices, and this trend continues for 2022.
+Mortgage costs, which are based on house prices and interest rates, tend to comprise between 75% and 80% of the costs included in the HAI.
 It is therefore not surprising that higher house prices tend to reflect lower affordability.

-About the Housing Affordability Indicator The BC Northern Real Estate Board (BCNREB) Housing Affordability Indicators estimate the proportion of median household income required to cover the major costs associated with home ownership for homes purchased in a particular year.
+About the Housing Affordability Indicator

+The BC Northern Real Estate Board (BCNREB) Housing Affordability Indicators estimate the proportion of median household income required to cover the major costs associated with home ownership for homes purchased in a particular year.
 These include mortgage costs, municipal taxes and fees, and utilities for the average single-family home.
 The higher the measure, the more difficult it is to afford a home.
 For example, an affordability measure of 30% means that home ownership costs, including mortgage payments, utilities, and property taxes for a given year take up 30% of a typical household's pre-tax annual income.

 This edition of the Housing Affordability Indicators for northern British Columbia includes some minor changes to the HAI for 2019 arising from data revisions to Utility Costs for that year.

 It is worth noting that the HAI is a snapshot of housing affordability for a given year based on best available data.
 Reliable community-based income data is available only from the Census taken every 5 years.
 Indicators of the growth of income by community lag by two years.
 This means that the impacts of, for example, curtailments in the forest sector, may not be accurately captured in the year in which they occur.
 Nevertheless, the HAI is an indicator of affordability, and as such provides a reasonable measure of housing affordability by community.